Bipolar transistors

 Fig. 13 shows three methods to safely de-energize an inductive load using a clamp when disconnecting it from the voltage source:

-• Placing a clamp across the switch, here the TVS clamp is connected to drain-gate of the MOSFET, as seen in Fig. 13(a), when the supply disconnected the inductor voltage starts to increase towards the bottom MOSFET VDS breakdown, the TVS starts conducting and pulls the MOSFET gate up forcing it into its linear region, therefore in this application a careful consideration is required to operate within the SOA.
-This is the most effective method and covers most inductive loads.
+• Placing a clamp across the switch, here the Zener clamp network is connected to drain-gate of the MOSFET, as seen in Fig. 13(a), when the MOSFET switches off, the MOSFET VDS will increase until the Zener clamp network begins to pull the gate voltage up again and the MOSFET is partially turned on again, the TVS starts conducting and pulls the MOSFET gate up forcing it into its linear region, therefore in this application careful consideration is required to operate within the SOA.

 • Placing a freewheeling diode across the inductive load, the freewheeling diode provides an alternative path for the current to flow out of the inductor when the MOSFET is turned off, preventing a voltage spike that could damage the MOSFET.